Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Archived article

-Update: The musical, Ludwig II: Longing for Paradise, is no longer running (or at least it wasn't running the last time I checked).
+Update: The musical, Ludwig II: Longing for Paradise, is no longer running.
 The Festspielhaus in Füssen in Allgäu now stages operas and other productions and continues to offer gastronomy at various price levels in the theatre's restaurants.

 Dining at the theatre